6 ways to level up your interview process

 2. Set clear expectations

 The more transparent you can be in the interview process, the better.
-One-third (35%) of people say the most important thing employers can do to get the best out of them in an interview is be clear about expectations and what the interview will involve.
+Almost over a half (51%) of people say the most important thing employers can do to get the best out of them in an interview is to be clear about expectations and what the interview will involve.

 This includes mapping out the entire interview process and stages, as well as starting each interview with an overview of how the time will be used.